Ehsangood1/ASE/Exam/README.md

 - The software should be able to simplify both *function* and its first-order derivative.
 - The code already provides a Facade class (MathPlot), a Plotter Interface, and two parsers, one for AOS, one for RPN.
 The student should add everything that is missing to achieve the Mathplot implementation.

+## Notes

+- The Plotter implementation performs the affine transformations from real coordinates to screen ones automatically, so points must be specified in real cartesian coordinates.
+(0,0) is the center of the canvas, positives on top-right, negatives on bottom-left.

 ## Exam Requirements

 - The software must be written in Java language.